theramiyer/blog/content/post/2022/remote-work.md

 {{< toc >}}

 Bangalore is a city of the young.
 Most localities along the Outer Ring Road are full of people under 40.
 A large chunk of the Bangalorean population have their roots elsewhere in the country.
-Those of us that have made Bangalore our home, stayed, while the others travelled back to their respective hometowns.
+Those of us that have made Bangalore our home, stayed, while the others travelled back to their respective hometowns during the lockdown.

 ## The honeymoon phase